constrict0r/amanita/README.rst

 -V, --version         Show the version and exit.
 -d, --direnv          Configure  `direnv <https://direnv.net>`_ console enviroment switcher.
+-e, --venv-path TEXT  Create and configure a virtual enviroment on the given path.
+-t, --travis          Create `travis ci <https://travis-ci.org>`_ configuration.
 -v, --venv            Create and configure a virtual enviroment inside the project.
--e, --venv-path TEXT  Create and configure a virtual enviroment on the given path.
 --venv-only           Only create a virtual enviroment on PATH.
 -h, --help            Show help and exit.